tinyweatherforecastgermanygroup/TinyWeatherForecastGermany/README.md

   *Why does the app not display sunrise und sunset?*

   Sunrise and sunset cannot be reliably calculated with the formulas used for latitudes < -65° and > 65°.
 When this is the case, this feature is disabled.

+*Why does the app show a particular weather icon (and not an other)?*

+Icons refer to *significant weather conditions*.
+The idea is to show you the most important (significant) weather condition that you can expect to occur within the given time period.
+For example, thunderstorms have a higher priority than rain and rain/fog have a higher priority than clouds.
+If such a significant weather condition is likely to occur, it will be preferred over others.

+For most stations, the weather conditions are calculated by the DWD.
+If a weather condition is not available in the forecast data, the app tries to calculate it  from other items.

  Contributing
  ------------